One of the things being in politics has taught me is that men are not a reasoned or reasonable sex.

 That’s a start.
 The best solution to this whole problem would be if our private call records and information weren’t for public sale.

-2 Responses to “i can buy your call records”
+4 thoughts on “i can buy your call records

 Nice to see that I am not the only one who worries about personal information being leaked out.
 However, most people think that I am paranoid about this kind of things.